How to Build an AI-Powered FAQ Bot for Customer Support

 Step 2: Webhook Trigger

-Drop a Trigger node onto the canvas and set its type to Webhook.
-The payload should include question (the user's text) and optionally sessionId for follow-up turns.
-Point your chat widget or form at this webhook URL.
+Drop a Trigger node onto the canvas and set its Trigger Type to Webhook.
+The trigger output is the parsed JSON body, so post a payload that includes question (the user's text) and optionally sessionId for follow-up turns.
+Point your chat widget or form at this workflow's webhook URL.

-Step 4: AI Agent - Generate the Grounded Answer
+Step 3: Knowledge - Query and Generate the Grounded Answer

-You are the ACME help bot.
-Answer the question using ONLY the snippets
+Answer the customer question using ONLY the retrieved context.

-below.
 Cite the source title in parentheses after each claim.
-If the
+If the context

 "I don't have that in my docs - I'll connect you with the team."